Subscribe to Public Safety News and Information from the County Attorney's Office

-Editorial: Involving hotels, motels can help combat teen prostitution.
+Editorial: Protecting teens from the sex trade.
 Earlier this year at a Days Inn in Roseville, a hotel employee was suspicious about activity in one of the rooms.
 (Star Tribune, Minneapolis, MN, August 28, 2012).

 Hotel employees urged to help fight child sex-trafficking.pdf.
 Ramsey County Attorney John Choi is recruiting a new set of eyes and ears to combat child-sex trafficking: hotel desk clerks and housekeepers.
 (Pioneer Press, St. Paul, MN, August 23, 2012).

 Authorities, Hotels Team Up to Fight Sex trafficking in Ramsey County.
 A growing number of children in Minnesota are becoming victims of sex traffickers.
 (WCCO-TV, Minneapolis, MN, August 23, 2012).

 Combating Sex Trafficking Press Advisory.
 The Ramsey County Attorney’s Office is partnering with local law enforcement, lodging owners and operators as well as advocacy groups to combat sex trafficking in our community.
 (RCAO, St. Paul, MN, August 22, 2012).